-BACHELOR OF SCIENCE IN HEALTH CARE STUDIES
+BACHELOR OF SCIENCE IN HEALTH PROMOTION

 All degree programs require completion of the Core Curriculum.
-A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalogue.
+A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalog.
 Courses which satisfy a portion or complete a core requirement will have such designation indicated after the course title.

-- BIOLOGY, AND CHEMISTRY REQUIREMENTS:

-- One or more of the course options and recommended courses used to fulfill Biology, and Chemistry requirements may exceed the minimum credits required.
+BIOLOGY AND CHEMISTRY REQUIREMENTS - NOTE: One or more of the course options and recommended courses used to fulfill Biology, and Chemistry requirements may exceed the minimum credits required.
 Should the student elect to fulfill the requirement with such an option, the excess credits completed will be applied to the Free Electives.

-- Students in the Health/Fitness Training and the Complementary/ Alternative Health Care

-Practices specializations: If you intend to pursue a graduate degree, the following courses are

-recommended for completion of requirements: Biology: BIO109/L-110/L; Chemistry:

-CHE101/L OR CHE110/L-111/L.
+Students in the Health/Fitness and the Complementary/ Alternative Health Care Practices specializations: If you intend to pursue a graduate degree, the following courses are recommended for completion of requirements: Biology: BIO109/L-110/L; Chemistry: CHE101/L OR CHE110/L-111/L.

-- Biology
+- Biology -Select One (3):

-- Select one (3 credits):

-- BIO103 Human Biology (3) CT
+- BIO103 Human Biology (3) CT OR

 - BIO109 General Biology I Lecture (3)- CT

-- Chemistry: 3-4 credits:

-- Select one:
+- Chemistry Select One (3-4):

-- CHE100 Chemistry for a Changing World (3)
+- CHE100 Chemistry for a Changing World (3) OR

-- CHE101 General Chemistry (3) CT
+- CHE101 General Chemistry (3) CT OR

 - CHE110 Chemistry I Lecture (4)

 - HCS102 Introduction to Health Care: Systems and Professions (3) CT

 - HCS103 Foundations of Health Care Studies (1)

 - HCS310 Health Promotion and Education (3) CT

-- HCS315 Health Research Design and Methodology (3) CS; CT; ILIT; RP; WI - HCS320 Community Health Education & Disease Prevention (3) CT - HCS335 Critical Issues in Global Health (3) CI - HCS353 Introduction to Epidemiology (3) - Professional Practicum 3 credits: Depending upon one's specialization, students complete one of the following: - HCS491Professional Practicum Community Health (3) - HCS492 Professional Practicum-Health & Fitness Training (3) - HCS493 Professional Practicum-Complementary and Alternative Health Care Practices (3) - NOTE: CFE97 is the pre-requisite to HCS491/492/493 - NOTE: When more than one specialization is completed, an additional 1-3 credits of Professional Practicum (completed in the additional specialization) will be required. - Select one: - HCS229 Holistic Lifestyle Practices (3) - HCS313 Principles of Health Behavior Change (3) - PSY229 Health Psychology (3) -CT
+- HCS320 Community Health Education & Disease Prevention (3) CT - HCS335 Critical Issues in Global Health (3) CI - HCS353 Introduction to Epidemiology (3) - + HCS415 Health Research Design and Methodology (3) CS; CT; ILIT; RP; WI - Select One: - HCS229 Holistic Lifestyle Practices (3) - HCS313 Principles of Health Behavior Change (3) - PSY229 Health Psychology (3) -CT - Professional Practicum (3): Depending upon one's specialization Select One: - HCS491Professional Practicum Community Health (3) OR - HCS492 Professional Practicum Health & Fitness Training (3) OR - HCS493 Professional Practicum-Complementary and Alternative Health Care Practices (3)

-SPECIALIZATION: 35 CREDITS:

-SELECT ONE OF THE FOLLOWING & COMPLETE ALL REQUIREMENTS:
+NOTE: CFE97 is the pre-requisite to HCS491/492/493

+NOTE: When more than one specialization is completed, an additional 1-3 credits of Professional Practicum (completed in the additional specialization) will be required.

+SELECT ONE of the following Specializations: (see below for detail)

-- Community Health: Select from 3 tracks Community Health Education; Administrative Aspects of Health; Community Health Principles) - Complementary & Alternative Health Care Practices - Health and Fitness Training
+- Community Health: (Select One of Three tracks: Community Health Education OR Administration OR Community Health Principles) OR - Complementary & Alternative Health Care Practices OR - Health and Fitness

-- CMP101 English Composition (3) CS; ILIT; WI - IND101 Sustainable & Critical Relationships (3) - MTH124 College Algebra (3) CT, QL - NSC310 Biostatistics (3) CT - PSY103 Introduction to Psychological Science (3) CI - 3 credits: Communications: Select one: - CA205 Oral & Visual Communication (3) CS - CMP311 Advanced English Composition CS; ILIT; UD; WI
+- CMP101 English Composition (3) CS; ILIT; WI

+- IND101 Sustainable & Critical Relationships (3)

+- MTH124 College Algebra (3) CT, QL

+- NSC310 Biostatistics (3) CT

+- PSY103 Introduction to Psychological Science (3) CI

+- Communications- Select One (3):

+- CMP 212 News Writing (3)

+- CMP 217 Rhetoric: Argument & Persuasion (3)

+- CMP 301 Professional Writing (3)

+- CMP311 Advanced English Composition (3)- CS; ILIT; UD; WI

+- CMP 312 Creative Writing (3)

-- CMP315 Advanced Composition for Health Professionals CS; ILIT; UD; WI - 3 credits in any Service Learning course or SL Add-On CR; SL - CORE ELECTIVES: 24 CREDITS:
+- CMP315 Advanced Composition for Health Professionals (3) CS; ILIT; UD; WI

+- CMP 317 Journalism (3)

+- CMP 318 Writing for Media (3)

+- Service Learning course or SL Add-On (3)- CR; SL

+- CORE ELECTIVES: 24 CREDITS

-Courses included in any of the specializations, as well as any other Daemen course offerings selected in consultation with one's advisor, are acceptable.
+NOTE: Courses included in any of the specializations, as well as any other Daemen course offerings selected in consultation with one's advisor, are acceptable.
 Courses used to fulfill the free electives may but are not required to have a competency.